 Gifts and transfers between married couples and civil partners are free of inheritance tax, a perk not available to unmarried partners.
 There are also opportunities for married couples to avoid Capital Gains Tax (CGT).

 Later-life lovebirds may already each own their own home.
-If you move in together and sell one, but then decide to buy another property, you may be caught out by the new 3% Stamp Duty Land Tax surcharge on your purchase.
+If you move in together and sell one, but then decide to buy another property, you may be caught out by a stamp duty land tax surcharge on your purchase.

 The rules are complicated and are intended to catch out those with holiday homes and buy-to-let properties, rather than those simply changing the residence they live in.
 But make sure you don’t get trapped by not understanding the rules.

-Unmarried couples are unaffected by the new rules and won’t have to pay the extra tax if they continue to own each property in the sole names of each.
+Unmarried couples are unaffected by the rules and won’t have to pay extra tax if they continue to own each property in the sole names of each.

 This is an area fraught with difficulty.
 If you receive a pension already or any state benefits, you need to check what happens if you remarry, enter a civil partnership or indeed move in with someone as an unmarried partner.